nlathia/nlathia.github.io/_posts/2020-08-01-ML-Collaboration.md

 ## Enter Software 2.0

-Machine learning, or "[Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)," changes many things about programming.
+Machine learning, aka "[Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)," changes many things about programming.
 A recent highlight was a colleague who, after training his first model, told me "I used to be able to go home at the end of the day, knowing that my code worked." 😅

 Aside from the complexity of machine learning itself -- the maths, models, and recent advances -- machine learning is also breaking everything that is common practice in Software Engineering.